NoorXO69/NoorX/README.md

-# NoorX
+# NoorX-Demo
-This is my first repository..
+This is my First Git Repository..